blastomussa/terrafy/README.md

 # Terrafy

 The goal of this project is to extract valid Terraform variables from Azure ARM deployment templates.
 Takes a `paramerters.json` and a `template.json` file as arguments and outputs valid `variables.tf` and `terraform.tfvars` files.
-Eventually, I might try to tackle automating the creation of Terraform resource blocks by parsing the template.json file into AzureRM and AzApi provider resources.
+Eventually, I might try to tackle automating the creation of Terraform resource blocks by parsing the template.json file into AzureRM and/or AzApi provider resources.

 ## Usage
 ```